Girls as young as five years old don’t feel that they belong in sport - Women In Sport

 “When we play badminton, the teachers don’t tell me I’m doing well, but seem to notice the boys more when they are doing something good in football.”
 9-year-old girl.

-Over half of parents (57%) of girls said their daughter had felt excluded from sport, of those
+of parents of girls said their daughter had felt excluded from sport

 Phrases like; ‘sport isn’t for girly girls’, ‘girls are delicate’ and ‘you throw like a girl’ can reinforce negative perceptions around physical strength, capability and potential.